karishmaSinhaSpace/SQLPractice/README.md

-# SQLPractice for an Udemy course
+# SQLPractice from an Udemy course & HackerRank Practice Problems